carstein/carstein.github.io/_posts/2020-05-02-writing-simple-fuzzer-3.md

 Sadly, implementing our instrumentation caused some major performance hit.
 We went down from ~300  down to ~50 exec/sec.
 Looks like we just managed to slow down our fuzzer 6 times and gained nothing in return.

 As promised in the next part we will attempt to recover from that situation by completely changing our mutation strategy.
 This will turn our fuzzer into a coverage driven one with genetic algorithms deciding which mutated files to discard and which to keep for further mutation.
 I hope we can discover some new bugs with that approach.

+# References
+ - Code for this part is available [here](https://github.com/carstein/vsf/releases/tag/v3)
+ - Next part of the series is available [here](https://carstein.github.io/2020/05/21/writing-simple-fuzzer-4.html)